Clarity-Digital-Twin/SeizureTransformer/docs/archive/planning/TEMPLE_PARITY_FIX_PLAN.md

 ---

-This corrected plan targets EXACT parity with the Temple OVERLAP section, which is what our pipeline currently reports.
-No fractional TAES required.
+This plan has been implemented.
+See docs/analysis/PARITY_ACHIEVED_SUMMARY.md for the final, canonical parity results.